 Comments about food restriction or dieting can be quite dangerous.
-If you hear these, try to gently correct the student and, if possible, remind them of concepts they have been learning in class.
-Remind them that all foods have a place and eating a variety of different foods helps us to get what we need to grow, learn and play.
-There are lots of places that children can pick up on these ideas and, depending on the age of the child, it may be worth having a conversation about where their comments are coming from.
+If you hear these, try to gently remind the children that all foods have a place and eating a variety of different foods helps us to get what we need to grow, learn and play.
+There are lots of places that children can pick up on these ideas and, depending on the age of the child, it may be worth asking some curious questions about their thoughts about food and eating.
+For example, it may be that they are picking up some of the ideas from your service and you could make some changes to support positive relationships with food and eating.